Available Filesystems

 RCSCLASS 0.25 1024.00 1126.40 1471 0 0

-The du command can be used to display how much storage is being used by specific directories. du -h /center1/PROJECTID/path/to/directory will list the storage used by each directory in /center1/PROJECTID/path/to/directory
+In the $HOME and $CENTER1 directories the du command can be used to display how much storage is being used by specific directories. du -h /center1/PROJECTID/path/to/directory will list the storage used by each directory in /center1/PROJECTID/path/to/directory

 $ du -h /center1/RCSCLASS/uaguest_rclass1